 Terry Lawler, Executive Director

-Duana C. Butler coordinates NYWIFT's programs and special events.
-Butler is also an independent producer/director.
-She serves as Series Director for Black Public Media’s public television series Afropop: The Ultimate Cultural Exchange.
-She co-produced the documentary Miss Navajo which premiered at the 2007 Sundance Film Festival and was broadcast on PBS’ Independent Lens.
-She has also served as a Curator/Producer at WNET/Thirteen and Director of Marketing and Public Relations at Film/Video Arts.
+Duana C. Butler coordinates NYWIFT's panel discussions and workshops.
+She is also an independent producer/director.
+She recently served as producer on the short Hold On (Dir: Christine Turner) which premiered at the 2017 Sundance Film Festival.
+Butler is the director of the public television series Afropop: The Ultimate Cultural Exchange (Exec.
+Producer: National Black Programming Consortium).
+She co-produced the documentary Miss Navajo (Dir: Billy Luther) which premiered at the 2007 Sundance Film Festival and was broadcast on PBS’ Independent Lens.
+Other credits include Curator/Producer of WNET/Thirteen's independent film series Reel New York. email@example.com